Voice-Privacy-Challenge/Voice-Privacy-Challenge-2022/README.md

 ### Neural source-filter model for voice conversion

 This module will take 3 inputs:
-- Mel filterbanks extracted by AM
+- Mel filterbanks extracted by SS AM
-- x-vectors
+- x-vector
 - F0

 The pretrained model will be provided as part of this baseline.
 It has been trained over 100 hour subset (train-clean-100) of LibriTTS dataset.
 Following configs are needed: